Vaseline Jars / Chesebrough Manufacturing Company

 The “Chesebrough / Manuf’g.
 Co.
 Cd. / New – York” marking is just one of a variety of embossing variations found on the face of earlier Vaseline (petroleum jelly) jars made of glass.
 Vaseline was patented in 1872 (patent #127,568) by chemist Robert Augustus Chesebrough (1837-1933), doing business as Chesebrough Manufacturing Company, which had been incorporated in about 1870.
 Chesebrough first discovered petroleum jelly and its beneficial medicinal properties in approximately 1858.

-The first factory where Vaseline was manufactured was located in Brooklyn, New York (on Richards St. between Verona and Delavan) .
-Later, by approximately 1880, Cresebrough also had a refinery operation located at Perth Amboy, New Jersey.
+The first factory where Vaseline was manufactured was located in Brooklyn, New York (on Richards St. between Verona and Delavan).
+Later, by approximately 1880, Chesebrough also had a refinery operation located at Perth Amboy, New Jersey.
 For some background info on the earlier years in Brooklyn, see this webpage: http://maggieblanck.com/BrooklynRedHook/Chesebrough.html

-Some of the earliest jars to contain Vaseline were not marked (that is, with raised lettering embossed in the glass), but carried paper labels with the information printed on them.
-Strong evidence of this can be found on page 57, of Bottles on the Western Frontier, by Rex L. Wilson (1981), in which an unmarked bottle, found at an early fort site in Laramie, WY, has remnants of a Chesebrough label.
+Some of the earliest jars to contain Vaseline were not marked (i.e. there was no raised lettering embossed in the glass) but carried paper labels with the product information printed on them.
+Strong evidence of this can be found on page 57, of Bottles on the Western Frontier, by Rex L. Wilson (1981), in which an unmarked jar, found at an early fort site in Laramie, WY, had remnants of a Chesebrough label.
 The jar illustrated is of a generic style termed a “pomade” in early glass bottle makers’ catalogs.

 However, most of the typically found early versions, at least those being made by the late 1880s, are marked “CHESEBROUGH MFG CO [ arched] above “VASELINE”.
 (This style is shown as the first example on the far left in the group photo of four jars).
 These jars are typically made of clear or off-clear glass, hand blown, and have tooled lips, styled for a cork closure.